Skip to main content

 Heat a drizzle of oil in a large saucepan on medium heat.

-Once hot, add the ginger, tikka paste and tomato puree.
+Once hot, add the diced chicken, ginger, tikka masala paste and tomato puree.
 Stir together and cook for 1 min.
+IMPORTANT: Wash your hands and equipment after handling raw chicken and its packaging.

-Pour in the water for the dal (see pantry for amount), coconut milk and veg stock paste.
+Add in the sugar, water for the dal, (see pantry for both amounts), coconut milk and veg stock paste.
 Stir to combine.

 Simmer the Dal